AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

 ### Bind to Axis

-To bind the pointer to the axis use the {api:anychart.core.gauge.pointers.bar#axisIndex}**.axisIndex()**{api} method.
+To bind the pointer to the axis use the {api:anychart.core.gauge.pointers.Base#axisIndex}**.axisIndex()**{api} method.
 Note that the count starts from 0.
 There's no need in using this method if your chart contains an only axis.

 Let's enable one more axis and bind the bar pointer to this new axis: